J. Alex Halderman: Career and research

 In 2013, Halderman and his graduate students created ZMap, a free and open-source security scanning tool designed for information security research.

 By making efficient use of network bandwidth, ZMap can scan the Internet's entire IPv4 address space in under an hour, allowing researchers to quantify vulnerable systems, track the adoption of security patches, and even measure the impact of natural disasters that disrupt Internet access.
 Halderman and collaborators used it to track the OpenSSL Heartbleed vulnerability and raised the global rate of patching by 50% by warning the operators of unpatched web servers.
 Their work won the Best Paper award at the ACM Internet Measurement Conference.
 In partnership with Google, Halderman's research group used ZMap to study the security of email delivery, highlighting seven countries where more than 20% of inbound Gmail messages arrived unencrypted due to network attackers.
 To mitigate the problem, Gmail added an indicator to let users know when they receive a message that wasn't delivered using encryption, resulting in a 25% increase in inbound messages sent over an encrypted connection.
 Halderman and his collaborators were recognized with the 2015 IRTF Applied Networking Research Prize.

 In order to accelerate the adoption of encryption by web servers, Halderman in 2012 partnered with Mozilla and the Electronic Frontier Foundation to found the Let's Encrypt HTTPS certificate authority.
 Let's Encrypt provides HTTPS certificates at no cost through an automated protocol, significantly lowering the complexity of setting up and maintaining TLS encryption.
 Since its launch in 2016, Let's Encrypt has grown to protecting more than 150 million web sites.
 Halderman and his students laid the foundation for the IETF-standard protocol that clients use to interface with the CA, the Automated Certificate Management Environment.
 He sits on the board of directors of the Internet Security Research Group, the non-profit that operates Let's Encrypt.
 He is also a co-founder and chief scientist of Censys, a network security company that he says aims to "change the way security works by making it more quantitative, more precise, and more accurate."

 In 2015, Halderman was part of a team of proponents that included Steven M. Bellovin, Matt Blaze, Nadia Heninger, and Andrea M. Matwyshyn who successfully proposed a security research exemption to Section 1201 of the Digital Millennium Copyright Act.

-Halderman was awarded a Sloan Research Fellowship in 2015 by the Alfred P. Sloan Foundation, and in 2019 he was named an Andrew Carnegie Fellow by the Carnegie Corporation of New York.
+In 2015 Halderman was awarded a Sloan Research Fellowship, and in 2019 he was named a Fellow by the Andrew Carnegie Foundation.
 He was profiled in the November 2016 issue of Playboy.